biojava/biojava.github.io/_wikis/BioJava:Tutorial:Blast-like_Parsing_Cook_Book.md

     oParser.setContentHandler(oHandler);

 For the purposes of the tutorial applications, we will simply be reading output from files on disk.
-Create a FileInputStream, and parse it by calling the parse method on the SAX Parser.
+Create a `FileInputStream`, and parse it by calling the parse method on the SAX Parser.

     oInputFileStream = new FileInputStream(oInput);
     oParser.parse(new InputSource(oInputFileStream));

-Finally, having populated the ArrayList with HitIds, we simply print them out.
+Finally, having populated the `ArrayList` with HitIds, we simply print them out.

     System.out.println("Results of parsing");